ranjaninagesh/jQuery-tablesplit/README.md

 </pre>
 <h2>Options:</h2>

-By default the table is splitted after if it exceeds 15 columns.
+By default the table is splitted after 15 columns.
 You can change the same as shown below.

 jQuery("#testTable").tableSplit({noOfColumns:2});